 Artist and facilitator Pamela Alderman and her art team create a new kind of artist/citizen work that invites audience collaboration.
 The work lets others speak and respond.
 Over the last ten years, countless visitors have experienced transformation and hope with our donor supported work called Healing in Arts.

-Well-known artist Makoto Fujimura explains how my art facilitates healing: “Art that focuses on the audience rather than the artist's need for self-expression is unique.
+Well-known artist Makoto Fujimura explains how Healing in Arts facilitates healing: “Art that focuses on the audience rather than the artist's need for self-expression is unique.
 A paradigm shift.”
-By serving others and inviting soul care, the art helps unlock people and move them towards human flourishing.
+As individuals begin to interact with the work, they often end up identifying their pain, and, in some cases, they open up and begin talking about deep wounds for the first time.
+By serving others and encouraging soul care, Healing in Arts helps unlock people and moves them towards human flourishing or personal wellbeing.

 How does Healing in Arts make a difference?

 After viewing The Scarlet Cord, an anti-sex trafficking installation, a middle-aged woman leaned into Pamela Alderman, and released a heavy sigh.
 Pamela later explained: “I felt it to the core.
 But the woman walked away before I could say anything.
 Although not a single word was spoken, something transpired.
 Whether large or small, this woman, like so many others, experienced healing—at an art installation.”